prateekpuri01/Farmers_Market_Forecasting/README.md

 To combat this issue, I would like to create a sales forecaster that can predict the amount of sales that will be generated at an upcoming market for vendors of particular types (agricultural, hot food, etc).
 The predicitons from this forecaster could be used by vendors to make more intelligent stocking/staffind predictions.

+The web-app dashboard for my completed project, written in DASH, can be accessed here: http://www.seedforecasts.com/

 **Domain of project**

 This project is focused on predicting weekly sales for a series of Farmer's Markets in Santa Monica that collectively handle ~$10 million in transactions annually.
 There are four separate markets that were studied that occur on three different days of the week (Wed, Sat, Sun) and have vendors of different varieties.